nstbayless/CV2BM-controls/README.txt

 ## Functionality

-This hack adjusts Christopher Belmont's control scheme to be more like Mega Man or Symphony of the Night
+There are two optional components to this hack.
+It can adjust Christopher Belmont's control scheme to be more like Mega Man or Symphony of the Night.
+It can also bring in the all three subweapons into the US ROM.

 - Belmont can now turn around and stop in mid-air.
 - Belmont regains control during knockback.
 - (`vcancel` patches only!)
 When the jump button is released, Belmont immediately starts falling again; this allows the player to make smaller hops if desired.
 - (`inertia` patches only!)
 When adjusting velocity in mid-air, Belmont only accelerates slowly (rather than changing direction instantaneously).

 In addition, there's another parameter, `subweapons`: enabling all three subweapons (holy water, axe, and cross) in one ROM.
+Some subweapon lanterns have been reprovisioned to enable this.
+The `subweapons-only` patch provides only the subweapons and forgoes any change to air movement.

 ## Patching Instructions